morotsman/morotsman.github.io/_posts/2020-07-28-scalaz-kleisli.markdown

     nameValidator(p).flatMap(salaryValidator).flatMap(cityValidator)
 {% endhighlight %}

-In the next post we will use Kleisli to provide nice syntax for a small validaton framework.
+In the next post which is yet to be written we will investigate different operators that are defined on Kleisli.

 ## Github
 The code examples are available at [github].